EESSI/docs/docs/governance/governance.md

 In case the quorum of 75% is not reached, the vote is postponed.

 A fully electronic vote (i.e. all Members vote electronically) can be organized by the Chair, in order to prevent having to delay a vote to the next meeting.
-Such a fully electronic vote is only valid once _all_ Members have cast their vote, or have explicitely stated that they abstain from voting.
+Such a fully electronic vote is only valid once _all_ Members have cast their vote, or have explicitly stated that they abstain from voting.

 Anything may be brought to a vote during the meeting.
 However, if known up-front, issues that need to be voted on are announced at least one week prior to the meeting, to give Members the opportunity to cast an electronic vote if they cannot attend.